mwpastore/securer_randomer/README.md

 example, you need to patch `.gen_random` instead of `.random_bytes`, and it has a different calling signature.

-Generating random numbers proved to be rather tricky due to inconsistencies of of Kernel`.rand` and SecureRandom`.random_number` between Ruby implementations and versions.
+Some rubies use OpenSSL for SecureRandom`.random_number` as well, while others appear to rely on Kernel`.rand`.
+Addressing this proved to be tricky due to inconsistencies of these two methods between Ruby implementations and versions.
 For example:

 * `Kernel.rand(nil)` and `SecureRandom.random_number(nil)` both return a float
   `n` such that `0.0 <= n < 1.0` in Ruby 2.3; but